 Explanation of Superposition Theorem

 Let us understand the superposition theorem with the help of an example.
-The circuit diagram shown below consists of a two voltage sources V1 and V2.
+The circuit diagram is shown below consists of two voltage sources V1 and V2.

 Steps for Solving network by Superposition Theorem

-Step 3 – If there is a voltage source than short circuit it and if there is a current source than just open circuit it.
+Step 3 – If there is a voltage source than short circuit it and if there is a current source then just open circuit it.